omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Adding liquidity to lightning network is simple: just open a channel with your counterparty and fund it.
 The lightning network discovers new channels and updates the network graph so that your channels will contribute to the global payment liquidity.

 But adding liquidity to AMM pool is different.
-Not all the tokens funded in channels can be liquidity reserves.
-One way to commit fund to liquidity pool is to sign a limit order, and post it to a tracker.
+Not all the tokens funded in channels can be market maker liquidity reserves.
+User need to sign a ranged liquidity of pair (x, y), and post it to a tracker.

 Adding liquidity must use the current exchange rate at the moment of deposit[6].
 The exchange rate is calculate from global `x/y`, feed by the tracker:

 **Step 1**: Suppose Alice fund her BTC channel `x'`, then she should fund her USDT channel `y'= y(x+x')/x  - y`.